Shopify/shadowenv/README.md

 ```

 With this code loaded, upon entering a directory containing a `.shadowenv.d` directory,
-any `*.scm` files in that directory will be executed and you will see "activated shadowenv." in your
+any `*.lisp` files in that directory will be executed and you will see "activated shadowenv." in your
 shell.

-The syntax for the `.shadowenv.d/*.scm` files is [Shadowlisp](https://shopify.github.io/shadowenv/),
+The syntax for the `.shadowenv.d/*.lisp` files is [Shadowlisp](https://shopify.github.io/shadowenv/),
 a minimal [Scheme-like](https://en.wikipedia.org/wiki/Scheme_(programming_language)) language.
 Unlike other tools like [direnv](https://direnv.net/), this has the interesting property of allowing
 us to do things like simulate `chruby reset` upon entry into a directory without the user having